ElodineOfficial/GoblinGuard/README.md

 # GOBLIN GUARD ALPHA

-A lightweight Chrome extension that **automatically mutes sponsored ads on YouTube videos**.
+A lightweight Chrome extension that **accidently unalives sponsored ads on YouTube videos**.
+GoblinGuard does not currently work for shorts.

 ---